 Testing fees

-For specific information and available test dates, please see one of the following documents.
-(2020 Testing Schedule Havre Sept - Dec 2020 Testing Schedule Fort Belknap Sept - Dec) For additional information, please call 406-265-6743 x1101 or email e&[email protected].
+For specific information and available test dates, please see the following document 2024 Testing Schedule Combined Jan - Apr.
+For additional information, please call 406-265-6743 x1101 or email [email protected].

 Specific programs